plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 ...
 ```

 The buffer had been allocated in stack memory.
+Some readers might be thinking, here's our opportunity to overflow the stack.
+As far as I am aware there aren't any stack overflow vulnerabilities in `recv` so don't be tempted to overflow every variable that is written to the stack!
+It will be far more fruitful if we can find a buffer that has been under-allocated and over-committed.

 ## Aligning IDA with WinDbg